 Organise your schedule

 There are only 24 hours in a day, so plan your day wisely.
-You may find that certain days are allocated to certain readings, delivered by a different lecturer, held in another building or simply be free of any formal lectures at all, leaving you to decide how you're going to spend the day.
+You may find that certain days are allocated to certain readings, delivered by a different lecturer, held in another building, or be free of any formal lectures at all, leaving you to decide how you're going to spend the day.

 Plan Your Workload